-Cancers of the appendix are rare, but Moores Cancer Center is one of just a few centers nationwide with expertise in managing all types of appendix cancer (also called appendiceal cancer).
+Cancers of the appendix are rare, but UC San Diego Health is one of just a few centers nationwide with expertise in managing all types of appendix cancer (also called appendiceal cancer).
 We are also recognized worldwide for our expertise with HIPEC, a heated chemotherapy treatment.

 “We have been treating appendix cancer like colorectal cancer because it was thought to be the most similar tumor type, but this study identifies the signature differences between these two cancers,” said UC San Diego's Andrew Lowy, MD, FACS.
 “These findings suggest opportunities to develop novel therapies that specifically target appendix cancer.”
 Read more about the study.

-After Matt Youmans received a diagnosis of terminal cancer of the appendix, he decided to travel to Moores Cancer Center.
+After Matt Youmans received a diagnosis of terminal cancer of the appendix, he decided to travel to UC San Diego.
 Read Matt's story.

 Several of our patient have undergone HIPEC and gone on to experience healthy pregnancies.
 Read our HIPEC patient testimonials.